the-haive/FlexVersion/README.md

 # GitSemVer
-Get SemVer versioning based on information from the git-repo (commits, merges and tags)
+Calculates SemVer version based on information from the git-repo (commits, merges and tags) as well as your GitSemVer configuration.

-**Note: Alpha-state**
-This project is in its early days, and although it "works for me" it might not "work for you".
-Use at your own risk.
-If you find any issues or have any suggestions plese create an issue.
-Or, if you want to contribute then that is super-cool too :).

 This library/tool uses the git repo as a source for calculating which SemVer version your project is currently at.
 It is inspired by
 GitVersion, but uses a different algorithm and solution to find versioning information.
 See at the bottom for reasons I did this instead of using GitVersion.

+## Concepts
 A central concept is the version-source.
 The version-source can be a tag, a merge or a fallback value.
 Each commit (or merge-commit) after the version-source can (depending on your settings bump the major, minor, patch or pre-count of the version.